changingspatialities/changingspatialities/content/en/home/talks.md

 +++
 # A Recent and Upcoming Talks section created with the Pages widget.
-# This section displays recent talks from `content/talk/`.
+# This section displays recent talks from `content/en/talk/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.

 title = "Talks"
-subtitle = "Public Appearances"
+subtitle = "Media Appearance and Public Seminars"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 100

   # Choose how many pages you would like to offset by
   offset = 0